codemanas/cm-blocks-docs/docs/icon-box.md

 ![CM Social Share](img/icon-box/icon-box.jpg)

 There is only one choice provided for the icon box that helps in setting its alignment: left, center, and right.

+Four different elements are available inside the icon box.
+Icon, Icon Title, paragraph and button link

+**Icon:** Icon blocks allows you to add custom icon to your icon box.
+There are over thousands of icons available in our icon library.

+**Icon Title:** Icon title allows you to add title to your icon box.

+**paragraph:** Here you can add the description or the content to your icon box.

+**Buttons:** If you would like to redirect to different pages or external sources, you can include relevant links on your icon box.